DS-100/textbook/notebooks/ch14/bias_modeling.md

 Underfitting is typically caused by too much bias; overfitting is typically caused by too much model variance.

 Collecting more data reduces variance.
 For example, the model variance of linear regression goes down by a factor of $ 1 /n $, where $ n $ is the number of data points.
-Thus, doubling the dataset halves the model variance, and collecting many data points will cause the variance to approach 0.
-One rece end is to select a model with low bias and high intrinsic variance (e.g. a neural network) and collect many data points so that the model variance is low enough to make accurate predictions.
+Thus, doubling the dataset size halves the model variance, and collecting many data points will cause the variance to approach 0.
+One recent trend is to select a model with low bias and high intrinsic variance (e.g. a neural network) and collect many data points so that the model variance is low enough to make accurate predictions.
 While effective in practice, collecting enough data for these models tends to require large amounts of time and money.

 Collecting more data reduces bias if the model can fit the population process exactly.
 If the model is inherently incapable of modeling the population (as in the example above), even infinite data cannot get rid of model bias.

 Adding a useful feature to the data, such as a quadratic feature when the underlying process is quadratic, reduces bias.
 Adding a useless feature rarely increases bias.

-Adding a feature, whether useful or not, typically increases model variance.
-This does so because each new feature addas a a new model parameter, increasing the total number of models.
+Adding a feature, whether useful or not, typically increases model variance since each new feature adds a parameter to the model.
+Generally speaking, models with many parameters have many possible combinations of parameters and therefore have higher variance than models with few parameters.
 In order to increase a model's prediction accuracy, a new feature should decrease bias more than it increases variance.

 Removing features will typically increase bias and can cause underfitting.
-For example if the underlying data comes from a quadratic curve, removing the quadratic feature and only using a simple linear model won't capture the trend of the data.
+For example, a simple linear model has higher model bias than the same model with a quadratic feature added to it.
+If the data were generated from a quadratic phenomenon, the simple linear model underfits the data.

-The plot below is helpful in summarizing the takeaways mentioned above:
+In the plot below, the X-axis measures model complexity and the Y-axis measures magnitude.
+Notice  how as model complexity increases, model bias strictly decreases and model variance strictly increases.
+The test error decreases at first, but after the model reaches a certain complexity, starts increasing.

 ![bias_modeling_bias_var_plot.png](https://raw.githubusercontent.com/DS-100/textbook/master/assets/bias_modeling_bias_var_plot.png)

-As model complexity increases, we will be able to predict better values for our training set, but not extrapolate well to the test set.
-By decreasing model complexity, the bias will be higher for the training set, but there will be less model variance.
+As the plot shows, a model with high complexity can achieve low training error but can fail to generalize to the test set because of its high model variance.
+On the other hand, a model with low complexity will have low model variance but can also fail to generalize because of its high model bias.
+To select a useful model, we must strike a balance between model bias and variance.

-As we add more data, we shift our plot to the right and down, reducing bias and variance:
+As we add more data, we shift the curves on our plot to the right and down, reducing bias and variance:

 ![bias_modeling_bias_var_shiftt.png](https://raw.githubusercontent.com/DS-100/textbook/master/assets/bias_modeling_bias_var_shift.png)